 Here is one of my favorite views of our greenhouse.
 We had to build it in the front yard, because that’s where all the sun is.
 And it doesn’t hurt to have a water view when you’re gardening!
 The view is always changing with the seasons.

 Here’s a view from the street.
 This is a very unique property.
 Most people think the water view and gardens are in my backyard.
 The greenhouse and gardens are in the front yard because the back has no sun and is not level.

 This is my very favorite view of the greenhouse.
 It doesn’t have the water view that is so pretty to look at, but I just love the flowers surrounding it!

 A look at the inside of the greenhouse.
 I wish we could have made this bigger, but we just didn’t have the land to do so.
-The shelves are full of seed starts from February to May.
+The shelves are full of seeds starts from February to May.
 All of my geraniums live here through the winter.

 Here’s another fun fact!
 The water you are seeing here is not a lake.
-You might think that because we live in a town call Lakebay, but it’s not so.
+You might think that because we live in a town called Lakebay, but it’s not so.
 We live in a bay on the Puget Sound.
 Many people don’t know that I can hop in my boat from this bay, and take it to the ocean from here.
 The bay is warm enough to swim in during the summer.

 My fresh-cut flower and vegetable garden is behind that white picket fence.
 Gardening is so much more fun with a water view!